-Since it is a somewhat rare crossbreed, an average price of a Border Collie Pyrenees puppy is difficult to come by.
+Since it is a somewhat rare crossbreed, the average price of a Border Collie Pyrenees puppy is difficult to come by.

 Due to its rarity and high price, you should be prepared to search high and low for this breed.
 If you expect to get results, be prepared to invest effort and time into the search.

-And when you do come across the puppy at a price which is within your budget, it is a good idea to have a good conversation with the breeder.
+And when you do come across the puppy at a price that is within your budget, it is a good idea to have a good conversation with the breeder.